Azure-Samples/AzureDevOps-onnxruntime-jetson/README.md

 # Azure DevOps Pipeline with ONNX Runtime

 This sample will setup a pipeline to train, package and deploy Machine Learning models in IoT Edge Devices.
-There are three phases in this pipeline.
-(1) __Training__ the Tiny Yolo v3 model in Azure Machine Learning and converting it to ONNX.
-(2) __Packaging Pipeline__ to create the CI/CD steps to create docker image for the NVIDIA Jetson device with the application code and the ONNX model.
-(3) __Deploying__ the docker images on the target device using Azure IoT Edge.
-All these steps are automated in a DevOps pipeline using Azure DevOps.
+There are two phases in this pipeline.

+1. __Training on AzureML__ - Train the Tiny Yolo v3 model in Azure Machine Learning and converting it to ONNX.
+2. __Continuous Deployment__ - Build Docker container images and deploy to NVIDIA jetson devices on Azure IoT Edge.

-Specifically, we will cover:
+Specifically, you will learn how to:
+* Train a Tiny Yolo v3 model using AzureML
-* How to set up a NVIDIA Jetson Nano as a Linux self-hosted DevOps agent, for building our Edge solution.
+* Set up a NVIDIA Jetson Nano as a Linux self-hosted DevOps agent, for building our Edge solution.
-* How to trigger a release pipeline, when a newly trained model is registered in the AzureML model registry.
+* Trigger a release pipeline, when a newly trained model is registered in the AzureML model registry, for continuous deployment.

 ### Acknowledgements